Events

 19-20 November, 2008 | Oxford, England

-State of the art in electronic journals—establishing the framework for the International Nietzsche Journal (INJ).
+State of the art in electronic journals—establishing the framework for International Nietzsche Journal (INJ).

 Maison Française d’Oxford